 Honorable Mention: Distributed Mesh Network for Data Collection and Predictive Analytics

 Students: Collin Vincent, Cody Lakin, Gage Tenold, Colton Smith, Will Paul, Ryker Tharp.
-Adviser: Manimaran Govindarasu
+Advisor: Manimaran Govindarasu

 Our project is to design a mesh network of Raspberry Pi’s that monitor and record OBD2 information from construction vehicles.